50th GST Council: One Levy for Skill and Chance Games

 The recommendations of the 50th GST Council Meeting seek to remove any distinction between games of skill and games of chance in GST treatment.
 The homegrown skill gaming industry reacted immediately, expressing distress, as the proposed changes mean a 1,100% tax burden hike and will disrupt their established business model.

-“We believe this decision by the GST Council is unconstitutional, irrational, and egregious,” All India Gaming Federation (AIGF) CEO Roland Landers stated.
+“We believe this decision by the GST Council is unconstitutional, irrational, and egregious.”
+All India Gaming Federation (AIGF) CEO Roland Landers stated.

 “This decision will wipe out the entire Indian gaming industry and lead to lakhs of job losses and the only people benefitting from this will be anti-national illegal offshore platforms,” Landers added.

 “One of the options that we will give a serious look at will be a legal recourse.
-It’s a little early to decide…but we will definitely talk to other big players in the industry and decide what we need to do,” a source from gaming company Gameskraft pointed out.
+It’s a little early to decide.
+But we will definitely talk to other big players in the industry and decide what we need to do.”
+A source from gaming company Gameskraft pointed out.

 Union FM: The Exchequer has no Business Distinguishing b/n Skill and Chance